microsoft/BotFramework-WebChat/samples/07.advanced-web-chat-apps/e.sso-on-behalf-of-authentication/README.md

    -  If you are not logged into the website, Web Chat will notify you to sign in.
    -  Once you are signed in Web Chat will notify you to authorize the bot to access your account.
 -  Send 'logout' to the bot to sign out of the bot and the website

+Note, the first time the user authenticates the bot, they will have to sign in directly to the bot as well as the website.
+After this first interaction, the user can simply grant the bot access to their information without having to authenticate the bot again.

 # Code